emitanaka/edibble/README.md

   # U2 -> T2 [random]
 ```

+The input argument of `eddible` function can also include `data` and the
+user specifying which columns are treatment, units, grouping and so on.

+### Outputs

 The end result of this will be a modified `tibble` (built from
 `pillar`).
 It will include summary of treatments and units.
 The plan is
 also to have the number of levels of factors printed as well.